Didisimmons/Ayo-Recipes/TEST.md

          When the mouse is hovered over the images, the alt text appears as expected.

-    5. Confirm that the recipe cards displayed on the index page in the “Explore festive section ” are sorted by recipes with high ratings..
+    5. Confirm that the recipe cards displayed on the index page in the “Explore festive section ” are sorted by recipes with high ratings.

         Clicking on each of the recipe cards demonstrates that the recipes displayed in the festive container have high ratings.
 The recipes with the highest ratings appear first.